 The MA Art Therapy course has links with the Faculties of Public Health, Health and Human Sciences and European organisations such as ECArTE.
 The University is within easy reach of London by rail and road.

 The core staff team have an excellent reputation in terms of teaching quality and practice and research in their fields.
 The programme also employs a range of professionals with clinical and research expertise with a range of client groups.

 You have access to a state of the art Learning Resources Centre which contains a wealth of material on related disciplines, maintained by specialist staff who provide support and advice when needed.

 The learning experience offers clinical, theoretical and artistic opportunities and is comprised of the following areas of study:

 Theory and Research

-- Lectures and seminars focus on psychodynamic principles and the theoretical framework for understanding the context in which art therapy is currently practiced and researched.
-Tutorial support is offered.
+Lectures and seminars focus on psychodynamic principles, current practice and research.
+They provide the theoretical framework for understanding the context in which art therapy is currently practiced and researched.
+Excellent tutorial support is offered.

 Clinical Placement and Supervision

 Students undertake 120 days of clinical placement on the course.
 Supervision is a key component of this.
 Clinical supervision is provided on the placement whilst reflective practice groups are held by experienced clinical supervisors at the university.
 The programme holds the view that a range of clinical experience is necessary whilst studying in order to maximise the student's employment prospects.